Maxenceee/marvin_game/README.md

 # Marvin Game

 ## Game
-Create a bunch of files on the Desktop, preventing you from using your Terminal with the parrot, until you find the right file that fixes the mess. 😈
+Create a bunch of files on the Desktop, preventing you from using your Terminal with the parrot, until you find the right file that fixes the mess.
+For those who does not lock their session 😈

 ## Usage